A Soldier's Story (2015 film): Plot

-The opening scenes starts with soldiers in a war torn city of a country neighbouring Nigeria.
+The opening scene starts with soldiers in a war torn city of a country neighbouring Nigeria.
 A bomb blows up after some rebels attack the soldiers.

 Major Egan (Tope Tedela) sneaks out of his matrimonial bed to dress up for a military mission.
-Unbeknownst to him, his wife, Lebari (Adesua Etomi) was awake.
-After a confrontational session and later intervention of Col. Bello (Chukwuma Aligwekwe), a godfather to Lebari and an instructor to Major Egan.
-In a rebel camp, Bossman (Daniel K Daniel) kills two of his men for what he perceives was a "rat"-like behavior.
+Unbeknownst to him, his wife, Lebari (Adesua Etomi) is awake.
+He has a confrontational session and later intervention with Col. Bello (Chukwuma Aligwekwe), a godfather to Lebari and his instructor.

+In a rebel camp, Bossman (Daniel K Daniel) kills two of his men for what he perceives is a "rat-like' behavior.
 During a search for abandoned useful materials, Regina and Angela finds a seemingly dead soldier move.
 Regina resorts to taking him to her house for further examination to the distaste of Angela.
 After some weeks of treatment and gaining consciousness, the soldier is revealed to be Major Egan but now suffering from amnesia.
 Bossman threatens to make Regina's brother as one of his fighters if Regina continues to advise him to change his ways.
-Regina and Major Egan become closer to the jealously of Angela.
+Regina and Major Egan become closer, making Angela jealous.
 After a fight duel with Bossman, Major Egan recollects all the events from his previous life.
 After the realization that he was married, Major Egan leaves Regina for Nigeria.
 On arriving Lagos, he discovers his former residence is being occupied by some other persons.
 Afterwards, he is taken by some colleagues to Col. Bello's office, who told him that his wife was away in Abuja for a job interview.
 It was later revealed that Col. Bello was responsible for his proposed death on military assignment because of his intention to marry Lebari.

 Angela seeks forgiveness from Regina after the revelation that she disclosed information to Bossman due to the pain she felt when Major Egan rejected her advances.
 She advises Regina to go to Nigeria to meet Major Egan if she's truly in love with him.
 In Nigeria, Col. Bello sends soldiers to assassinate Major Egan and make it appear as suicide.
 A gas cylinder was opened by the assassinator who revealed the death wish of Major Egan and told him Col. Bello was responsible.
-As the sergeant was leaving the house, stating on phone, "I have sent him to hell this time" with a bomb timer in his hands, Regina surfaced to save Major Egan for the second time saying, why do you always get yourself in death situations?.
+As the sergeant was leaving the house, stating on phone, "I have sent him to hell this time" with a bomb timer in his hands, Regina surfaces to save Major Egan for the second time saying, "Why do you always get yourself into death situations?"